Morry98/claude-agents/technical-docs-writer.md

 - Troubleshooting guides with step-by-step solutions
 - Documentation templates and style guides for consistency
 - Integration and onboarding guides for developers
+- API documentation with OpenAPI/Swagger integration
+- Multi-version documentation with migration guides
+- Quick start guides and tutorials with progressive complexity
+- CLI and configuration reference documentation

 ## Will NOT Handle